 Column (a).
 For each activity entered in Worksheet 6, enter the net loss plus the prior year unallowed loss for the activity.
-Figure this amount by adding the losses in columns (b) and (c) of Worksheets 1 and 3 or enter the loss from column (c) of Worksheet 2.
+Figure this amount by adding the losses in columns (b) and (c) of

+Worksheets 1 and 3 or enter the loss from column (c) of Worksheet 2.

 Column (b).
 For each activity entered in Worksheet 6, enter the amount from column (c) of Worksheet 5 for the activity.
-These are your unallowed losses for 2003.
+These are your unallowed losses for 2004.
 Keep a record of these amounts so the losses can be used to figure your PAL next year.

 Column (c).
 Subtract column (b) from column (a).
-These are your allowed losses for 2003.
+These are your allowed losses for 2004.
 Report the amounts in this column on the forms and schedules normally used.

-See the forms and schedules listed under How To Report Allowed Losses on page 11.
+See the forms and schedules listed under How To Report Allowed Losses beginning on this page.
 Also, see Pub.
 925 for an extensive example of how to report passive income and losses on the forms and schedules.

-Use Worksheet 7 for any activity listed in Worksheet 5 that has losses that are reported on two or more different forms and schedules or on different parts of the same form or schedule (for example, pre-May 6 and post-May 5 capital losses reported in Part I or Part II of Schedule D).
+Use Worksheet 7 for any activity listed in Worksheet 5 that has losses that are reported on two or more different forms and schedules or on different parts of the same form or schedule (for example, 28% rate and non-28%-rate capital losses reported on Schedule D).
 Worksheet 7 allocates the allowed and unallowed loss for the activity and allocates the allowed loss to the different forms or schedules (or different parts of the same form or schedule) used to report the losses.